Explicit View-labels Matter: A Multifacet Complementarity Study of Multi-view Clustering: Experiments

-As shown in Table 2, MCMVC-M(I) significantly outperforms these leading baselines by a large margin on all four datasets through the multifacet complementarity learning.
-Compared with the SOTA baseline (i.e., COMPLETER), our MCMVC-M achieves the remarkable improvements by average margins respectively over 2.40\% in terms of ACC, 1.00\% in terms of NMI, and 2.90\% in terms of ARI, while for our MCMVC-I, such margins are even raised to 3.20\% in terms of ACC, 1.70\% for NMI, and 4.00\% for ARI.
+As shown in Table 3, MCMVC significantly outperforms these leading baselines by a large margin on all four datasets through the multifacet complementarity learning.
+Compared with the popular baseline, COMPLETER, our MCMVC-M achieves the remarkable improvements by average margins respectively over 2.40\% in terms of ACC, 1.00\% in terms of NMI, and 2.90\% in terms of ARI, while for our MCMVC-I, such margins are even raised to 3.20\% in terms of ACC, 1.70\% for NMI, and 4.00\% for ARI.
 In particular, MCMVC-I gains a nontrivial $8.85\%$ improvement on Caltech101-20 in terms of ARI.
+Besides, MCMVC-I also wins the latest baseline, ICMVC, on most benchmarks.

 In the incomplete setting, we also adopt the same experimental setting as \cite{lin2021completer} for fair comparisons, where the missing rate $\eta$ is set to $0.5$.
-We compare MCMVC-M(I) with AE$^2$Nets, IMG, UEAF, DAIMC, EERIMVC, DCCAE, PVC, BMVC, DCCA, PIC, COMPLETER, and we here directly compare with their published results from \cite{lin2021completer}.
-Table 3 reports the results.
+We compare MCMVC with DCCAE, PVC, IMG, BMVC, AE$^2$Nets, UEAF, DAIMC, PIC, EERIMVC, COMPLETER, DSIMVC, DCP, ProImp, and ICMVC.
+We here directly compare with their published results copied from \cite{lin2021completer} and \cite{chao2024incomplete}.
+Table 4 reports the results.

-As shown in Table 3, MCMVC-M(I) also achieves significant improvements on most datasets.
-For example, MCMVC-M wins the best baseline by average margins respectively $3.30\%$ in terms of ACC, $1.60\%$ in terms of NMI, and $4.60\%$ in terms of ARI, while MCMVC-I also has a similar significant performance gains.
+As shown in Table 4, MCMVC also achieves significant improvements on most datasets.
+For example, MCMVC-M wins the popular baseline, COMPLETER, by average margins respectively $3.30\%$ in terms of ACC, $1.60\%$ in terms of NMI, and $4.60\%$ in terms of ARI, while MCMVC-I also has a similar significant performance gains.
 In particular, both MCMVC-M and MCMVC-I achieve the performance gains of more than $10\%$ on Caltech101-20 in terms of ARI.

 {\bf Remark}.
 It worth noting that the ACC and ARI performances of our MCMVC in the \emph{incomplete} setting on Caltech101-20 are surprisingly slightly better than the \emph{complete} counterpart, which may be a little bit confusing.
 We conjecture that through considering the mlutifacet complementarity learning, our model captures the richer complementarity information while maintaining the consistency among views.
 When this information is used to recover the missing views, in some cases, the benefits of the new recovered views may be more than the raw views directly collected, which further demonstrates the advantages of our MCMVC.